MinjieWan/MFDACM/README.md

 #
 % Demo of "Multi-feature driven active contour segmentation model for infrared image with intensity inhomogeneity"

-% submitting to Optical and Quantum Electronics
+% submitted to Optical and Quantum Electronics

+% Run main.m

+% Please contact minjiewan1992@njust.edu.cn if you have any confusions.